 Greece’s banking sector: Facts & Figures

-Updated September 2018 – For earlier editions of Facts & Figures click here
+Updated September 2019 – For earlier editions of Facts & Figures click here

-Greek banks have submitted to the Bank of Greece and the SSM operational targets for the management of non-performing exposures (NPEs) for the period up to the end of 2019.
-In 2017, a revision took place moving the end-target in 2019 lower by €2 billion versus the initial target to €64.6 billion (that is, a 40% reduction).
+Greek credit institutions have submitted to the Bank of Greece and the SSM operational targets for the management of non-performing loans (NPLs) for the period up to the end of 2021, aiming to reduce the NPL ratio to slightly below 20%.

 Contributor: Anna Vasila email@example.com